How to calculate percentage? - Interactive FAQs

 Calculator usage:

 Step 1 (Loan amount): Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the percentage of the property value for which the bank grants the loan as X (80) and the property value as Y ($300000).
+Enter 80 [X] and $300000 [Y].
 The calculator will calculate 80% of $300000.

 Step 2 (Down payment): Subtract the loan amount calculated in Step 1 from the property value.